michael-koller-91/michael-koller-91.github.io/blog/2023-03-26-how-to-print-floating-point-numbers.md

 # A review of the Dragon 2 algorithm

+(If equations aren't displayed properly, please reload the page.)

 Decimal numbers like `0.21` do not have an exact representation by means of a finite-length binary number.
-In Python, we can see the best approximation of `0.21` by means of a double-precision floating-point number (a `double`) by printing `0.21` with large precision:
+In Python, we can see the best approximation of `0.21` by means of a double-precision floating-point number by printing `0.21` with large precision:
 ```python
 >>> nr = 0.21
 >>> print(f'{nr:.100}')